Scottish-Tech-Army/Volunteer-app/README.md

 ## App

-[Please see here](APP_DEVELOPMENT.md) for more info on developing the front-end app.
+[Please see here](APP_DEVELOPMENT.md) for more info on developing the front-end app, including NativeBase.

 ## API